Davor Šuker: 1860 Munich

 At 1860 Munich, Šuker made his Bundesliga debut, playing all 90 minutes in the club's 1–0 home victory over Energie Cottbus on 1 December 2001.
 His first goal for 1860 came in their first match after the winter break, a headed effort which completed a 3–0 home victory over 1.
 FC Köln.
 His highlight of the season came during the final league match in a 4–2 away victory over Borussia Mönchengladbach, where he scored a brace.
 He finished his first season in the Bundesliga with 4 goals in 14 appearances.

 In the 2002–03 season, Šuker scored in 1860 Munich's 3–1 home victory over Arminia Bielefeld on 2 November 2002.
 While playing with 1860 in the Bundesliga, he scored 5 goals in 25 appearances.
-He also made five appearances in the DFB-Pokal, scoring three goals.
+He made five appearances in the DFB-Pokal, scoring three goals.

 International career

 Šuker's eye for goals was duly illustrated in his feats at youth level.
 He finished as the second highest scorer as he netted six goals at the 1987 World Youth Championships in Chile.
 The Yugoslavians also set a Championship record with 22 goals scored altogether.
 Yugoslavia went on to win the title with a generation of future talents.
 Some of these players went on to represent Croatia such as Robert Prosinečki, Zvonimir Boban and Igor Štimac.

-Šuker again played for Yugoslavia in the 1988 Seoul Summer Olympic games.
+Šuker played for Yugoslavia in the 1988 Seoul Summer Olympic games.
 Those appearances came in group stage matches against Brazil and Nigeria.
 In two years time, he featured in the UEFA Under-21 Championship.
 He scored four goals in five matches as Yugoslavia won their group stage. Šuker also struck the only goal in the second leg of his side's 3–0 quarter-final victory on aggregate against Bulgaria.
 He scored once again against Italy.
 In the final against Soviet Union he scored one goal in the first leg.
 In all he tallied a sum of seven goals throughout the Championships winning the Golden Boot.
 Yugoslavia went on to finish as runners up with Šuker also being named as the Golden Player of the Tournament.